“How do I get out of debt?”

 And finally…escape from the credit trap

 Remember, whatever you do, don’t borrow more money to pay off your debts.
-By doing this, you dig yourself into a deeper hole and interest will keep rising until you’re in way over your head.
+Doing this digs you into a deeper hole and interest will keep rising until you’re in way over your head.
 There are no benefits to paying off debts with credit cards and more loans.

-If you would like help and support as you climb your way out of debt, sign up to our free debt emails which will give you ideas, tips, help and a friendly arm to lean on.
+If you would like help and support as you climb out of debt, sign up to our free debt emails.
+These regular emails will guide you through the steps you need to take to tackle your debts.
+They’ll give you tips and advice and offer a friendly arm to lean on as you go through the process.
 They cost nothing so sign up now!